 Durum or Regular Wheat

 Italian dried pasta is made exclusively with durum wheat semolina.
 Fresh pasta can be made of regular wheat semolina or even all-purpose flour.
 Durum semolina is high in gluten, and the pasta made from it holds the cooking much better, i.e. doesn’t overcook as easily as regular wheat pasta.
-Even the best durum pastas, however, don’t reheat well at all – no Italian would eat leftover pasta the next day.
-Baked pastas instead can be reheated (sometimes, Italians even bake their lasagnas intentionally the night before and warm them up the next day for a more uniform and intense flavor).
+Even the best durum pasta, however, don’t reheat well at all – no Italian would eat leftover pasta the next day.
+Baked pasta instead can be reheated (sometimes, Italians even bake their lasagnas intentionally the night before and warm them up the next day for a more uniform and intense flavor).

 As mentioned, every boiled pasta is served with some kind of sauce, and the sauce has to be in a sufficient quantity to coat the pasta, and just a little more.
 It’s a common Italian habit to eat the sauce remaining in the plate with some bread.
 This operation is called ‘fare la scarpetta’, which literally means: doing the little shoe – shaping a chunk of bread like a small shoe and wipe the plate clean!

 Regardless of the type of sauce used, grated Parmigiano (or in some cases aged Pecorino) is added (just before serving) pretty much to every pasta dish.
 A common exception is for sauces containing fish.

 It is interesting to note that probably 50% of pasta sauces are traditionally vegetarian – this contributes to making Italy a vegetarian-friendly country.

 Every Italian region has its own exclusive pasta sauce recipes, and it would be impossible to mention them all here.
 However, there are a few families of sauces that are popular all around Italy.
 Here is a list of them where every sauce is paired with its most typical cut of pasta.

 - Based on just olive oil, e.g.: